niharika2956/miniature-giggle/README.md

 # miniature-giggle
-This is my first git resposistory
+This is my first git resposistory.
 Aythor-Niharika Tripathi